jr0senblum/jwalk/README.md

 handles map, eep-18 and proplist representations of JSON - the types returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy), for example.
 It does not handle mochijson-style, tuple-in-struct encodings.
-Anything about this is probably due to the contributors and maintainers of ej, anything bad or awkward is completely my fault.
+Anything good about this is probably due to the contributors and maintainers of ej, anything bad or awkward is completely my fault.

 ###Dependencies